canonical/vanilla-framework/templates/docs/patterns/accordion/accessibility.md

 ## Considerations

-This component strives to follow [WCAG 2.1 (level AA) guidelines](https://www.w3.org/TR/WCAG21/), and care must be taken to ensure this effort is maintained when the component is implemented across other projects.
-This section offers advice to that effect:
+This component should follow [WCAG 2.1 (level AA) guidelines](https://www.w3.org/TR/WCAG21/).
+Make sure this effort is maintained when the component is implemented across other projects.

-- Accordion titles should be descriptive; it should be obvious what information the content will contain.
+- Accordion headings should clearly describe what is in that accordion section.
+- Don’t use an accordion if it hides important information the user needs to complete actions on the page.
 - Ensure each tab button element is wrapped by a `div` element with a `p-accordion__heading` class and the `role=heading` attribute.
 This heading should have an appropriate `aria-level` label, depending on its position in the hierarchy of the page.
 - If the accordion panel associated with the heading is visible, then the button within the heading div must have `aria-expanded=”true”`
 - The heading button should have an `aria-controls` attribute set to the ID of the related accordion panel.